Live events and live outputs

 Live Encoding

-For live content, a Live Event creates an ingress endpoint, an egress/preview endpoint, and an encoder, and that's it.
+For live content, a Live Event creates an endpoint for input, an endpoint for preview, and an encoder, and that's it.
 The content doesn't go anywhere!
-Live Events are persistent — they provide a DNS name through which content can be accessed.
+Live Events are persistent — they provide a DNS name through which content can be streamed to be encoded.
 The DNS name is persistent as long as the service is alive, though its configuration is removed when a stream is stopped.

 MK.IO provides two encoding presets: